 My family consists of my Mum and Step-Dad and one Sister eight years older and one Brother six years older.
 I have two young nieces from my Brother.
 None of my family are disabled in any way.

-My hobbies include, playing the drums, listening to late 1960s rock music, listening to sport, such as football and international cricket, reading historical fiction, walking, sailing and attending rock concerts.
+My hobbies include, playing the drums, listening to late 1960s rock music, listening to sport, such as football (soccer) and international cricket on the radio, reading historical fiction, walking, sailing and attending rock concerts.

-My favourite authors include Stephen King, Colin Forbes, Thomas Harris, Ian Rankin, Lee Child, Patricia Cornwell, Sebastian Faulks, Ken Follett, Jack Higgins and Alistair MacLean.
+My favourite authors include; Stephen King, Colin Forbes, Thomas Harris, Ian Rankin, Lee Child, Patricia Cornwell, Sebastian Faulks, Ken Follett, Jack Higgins and Alistair MacLean, among others.

 My football (soccer) team is Liverpool.

-I enjoy most foods except salad!
+I enjoy most cuisines except olives, uncooked veggies and salad!
 My favourite foods are pork or beef sausages, vanilla ice cream and chocolate.
 Although I do appreciate a well cooked Spaghetti Bolognese!